jeaye/padwatch/README.md

 # padwatch

-padwatch is a continuous apartment listing watcher which pulls data from Craigslist.
-It's a weekend hack and it currently supports:
+padwatch is a continuous apartment listing watcher which pulls data from Craigslist and Zillow.
+It's a hack and it currently supports:

 * Continuous scraping of Bay Area listings
 * Walkscore lookup for listings with geotag